Rivers We Run – North, Upper, and Middle Fork of Flathead River

 The North Fork of the Flathead River is famous for its spectacular views, crystal clear waters and an abundance and variety of wildlife and is an excellent place to spot wildlife.
 Bald eagles and osprey are common and floaters often spot black bear, moose, grizzly bear, elk and deer.

 In 1978, the Great Bear Wilderness Area was established as a corridor linking the Bob Marshall Wilderness and Glacier National Park.
 Combined, these wilderness areas total approximately 3 million acres, the largest tract of wilderness lands in the lower contiguous United States.
 Flowing for nearly 50 miles through the heart of this rugged and beautiful landscape, the Upper Middle Fork of the Flathead River carves its way through the glacial valleys and lush forests of Northwest Montana.
 Known as Montana’s mightiest river, this upper section of the river is one of the most protected rivers in the United States.
-Years of hard fought conservation efforts have kept this the most pristine river in the United States.
-While being renowned for its exciting whitewater, the Middle Fork also boasts of excellent fishing, spectacular beauty and abundant wildlife.
+Years of hard-fought conservation efforts have kept this the most pristine river in the United States.
+While being renowned for its exciting whitewater, the Middle Fork also boasts of excellent fishing, spectacular beauty, and abundant wildlife.
 Glacier Raft Company is proud to be the only Montana outfitter permitted to operate float trips on this portion of the Upper Middle Fork.
 This is truly some of the best fly fishing Montana, and the country has to offer!

 The Upper Middle Fork is accessible only by air, horse or foot.
-In a country where so many of our great rivers are dammed and their flow regulated by government rather than nature, there’s a special magic about the Upper Middle Fork of the Flathead River, part of the nation’s Wild and Scenic River System, and all its natural free-flowing splendor.
+In a country where so many of our great rivers are dammed and their flow regulated by the government rather than nature, there’s a special magic about the Upper Middle Fork of the Flathead River, part of the nation’s Wild and Scenic River System, and all its natural free-flowing splendor.